 That said, accidents, spills, and mishaps are almost unavoidable and imminent in every kitchen.
 If you spill something wipe it up immediately!
 Don’t let it sit on the stone.
 If you notice any markings after cleaning the countertop, then chances are the marble is either stained or etched.
 See below for spot repair options.

 The first thing you’ll want to know about cleaning marble is to avoid using acidic or abrasive cleaners as they will cause surface damage.
 Instead, use pH-neutral cleaners – such as soft dish soap – or cleaners that are specifically designed for the upkeep of marble.

 For polished marble we recommend The Marble Clinic’s R311; this spray is buffed with a paper towel and maintains a clean, polished surface incredibly smooth to the touch.
 For honed surfaces try MC24 and a soft sponge – this pH-neutral soap will not produce a shine like a spray product.

 Both products are designed to maintain and prolong the life of impregnating sealers.
 If you would prefer not to use specialized products, we recommend some soft dish-soap (our favourite is Dawn) and warm water.

 4. Spot Repair

-Try to practice the proper preventative and daily measures to safely care for and maintain your marble for years to come!
-For professional sealing every 3-5 years or whenever in doubt on how to treat stains, etches or scratches, call the experts!
-The Marble Clinic is happy to provide a free, no-obligation consultation.
-Please include photos of your marble with your message so we can best serve you.
+Try to apply these principals to properly care for and maintain your marble for years to come!
+For professional sealing, every 3-5 years or whenever in doubt on how to treat stains, etches or scratches, call the experts!
+The Marble Clinic is happy to provide a free consultation.